ALANVF/Star-lang-specification/revisions/major.md

+Revisions #3:
+- Control flow statements no longer require `[`...`]` since it wasn't helping anyone.
+- Changed some wording.

 Revision #2:
 - Added Star highlighting modes for Vim and CudaText.
 - Added the `uncounted` attribute to the syntax spec.